Hurakann/rest-api-sdk-objective-c/README.md

 rest-api-sdk-objective-c
 =================

-Hover API Rest SDK for iOS bindings
+Hover API Rest SDK for Objective-C bindings

 Welcome to the Hover SDK for Objective-C, this SDK is for building a robust Objective-C application based on the Hover API.
 The Hover SDK for Objective-C makes it easy to integrate a full Hover API services into Objective-C apps.